-An analysis of the scientific study of crime and an examination of the varied and changing theories and methods of dealing with its perpetrators.
-Consideration is given to the social, environmental and economic factors in crime and the basic ideas of British and American criminology.
+This course is an analysis of the scientific study of crime and an examination of the varied and changing theories and methods of dealing with its perpetrators.
+Consideration is given to the biological, psychological, sociological factors in crime and the basic ideas of American criminology.
 Prerequisite(s): SOCI 181.